jguille2/jguille2.github.io/docs/progress.md

   - Also RGB _setters_.
 This is not used neither into Snap code nor into libraries, but it was in the JS core... and it can be used for JS coders (and maybe useful for new libs).

 ### Color Palette
-  - Added a gray scale and a palette of 20 basic colors
+  - Added a gray scale and a palette of 20 basic colors to the _picker input_ slot
-  - Added the same 20 basic colors to the palette into the Paint Editor
+  - Added the same 20 basic colors to the palette into the _Paint Editor_
-  - This colors are:
+  - These colors are:
 ```javascript
     colors = ['rgb(0, 0,0)',  //black
         'rgb(128, 128, 128)', //gray